despark/igni-core/docs/index.md

         ],
     ],
 ```

 ## Resetting passwords
-In order to use the reset password function, you must fill up the MAIL and APP settings in your `.env` file or modify your default ones in `config/app.php` and `config/mail.php`.
+In order to use the reset password functionality, you must fill in the MAIL and APP settings in your `.env` file or modify the defaults in `config/app.php` and `config/mail.php`.

 ```
     ...